fyfirman/eko-docs/src/content/docs/tools/overview.md

 4. **Task Destruction**: For tools that need to clean up resources, Tools also provide an optional `destroy` method, allowing timely release of resources after task completion to maintain system cleanliness and efficiency.

-## Using in eko
+## Using in Eko

-eko framework provides various built-in tools for different environments that can be used directly, and you can also customize tools to complete workflow tasks.
+Eko framework provides various built-in tools for different environments that can be used directly, and you can also customize tools to complete workflow tasks.

 ### Built-in tools